valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 ## Using 32-bit instances

-When Redis is compiled as a 32-bit target, it uses a lot less memory per key, since pointers are small, but such an instance will be limited to 4 GB of maximum memory usage.
+When Valkey is compiled as a 32-bit target, it uses a lot less memory per key, since pointers are small, but such an instance will be limited to 4 GB of maximum memory usage.
-To compile Redis as 32-bit binary use *make 32bit*.
+To compile Valkey as 32-bit binary use *make 32bit*.
 RDB and AOF files are compatible between 32-bit and 64-bit instances (and between little and big endian of course) so you can switch from 32 to 64-bit, or the contrary, without problems.